Short Bio

 [short summary]

 This work studies the problem of testing monotonicity of Boolean-valued functions over the d-dimensional, n-width hypergrid.
-For the special case of n = 2 (the hypercube), a seminal work of Khot-Minzer-Safra (SICOMP 2018) showed that you can test with essentially d^{1/2} queries and this is optimal among all non-adaptive testers (Chen-Waingarten-Xie STOC 2017).
-To analyze their tester, they proved a directed analogue of Talagrand's isoperimetric inequality for Boolean functions from 1993.
-In our paper from STOC 2023 we generalized the directed Talagrand inequality to hypergrids and using this we analyzed a tester that makes n*d^{1/2} queries.
+For the special case of n = 2 (the hypercube), a seminal work of Khot-Minzer-Safra (SICOMP 2018) showed that you can test with essentially d1/2 queries and this is optimal among all non-adaptive testers (Chen-Waingarten-Xie STOC 2017).
+In our paper from STOC 2023 we obtained such a tester that makes n√d queries.

-Our main result is a non-adaptive, 1-sided error monotonicity tester for such functions that makes d^{1/2 + o(1)} queries, thus resolving the non-adaptive monotonicity testing question for all values of n, up to a d^{o(1)} factor.
+Our main result is a monotonicity tester for such functions that makes d1/2+o(1) queries, thus resolving the non-adaptive monotonicity testing question for all values of n, up to a do(1) factor.
 Central to our analysis is the inequality obtained in our STOC 2023 paper and our Domain Reduction Theorem from our SODA 2020 paper.
-We also introduce many new technical ingredients that allow us to replace n by d^{o(1)} in the query complexity.
+We also introduce many new technical ingredients that allow us to replace n by do(1) in the query complexity.

 - Hadley Black, Deeparnab Chakrabarty, and C. Seshadhri